Daniela Milosheshka of Bastet Noir tells us about the future of fashion.

 Did you have to make difficult choices, and what are the lessons learned?

 Daniela Milosheshka: Of course, I would say every entrepreneur has to make difficult choices.
 The most difficult one I had to make was 3 years ago when I decided to change the entire business model of the brand.
-However, the lessons I learnt from that were extremely valuable.
+However, the lessons I learned from that were extremely valuable.
 One of the most important ones I would say was the fact that in order to have a successful business, the first thing you need to do before you start working on anything else is to craft the story about what the brand will represent.
 Without it, you don’t have a business; you have a hobby.

 How do you deal with stress and anxiety?